jeanpauphilet/msPCA/README.md

     It contains the description of this package.
 - LICENSE<br />
     It contains the license information.
-- sPCAmPC.Rproj<br />
+- msPCA.Rproj<br />
     It contains the settings of this R project.
 It is used by RStudio and often does not need to be changed.
 ## Guidance to future developers
-- The essence of this algorithm is in the file "sPCAmPC_R_CPP.cpp" and the file "ConstantArguments.h", where "sPCAmPC_R_CPP.cpp" handles the computation and "ConstantArguments.h" lists all arguments.
+- The essence of this algorithm is in the file "msPCA_R_CPP.cpp" and the file "ConstantArguments.h", where "sPCAmPC_R_CPP.cpp" handles the computation and "ConstantArguments.h" lists all arguments.
 (This needs to change depending on your decisions on arguments.)